-The rules for travelling back to the UK depend on where the country you’ve been to is on the traffic light system.
-Learn more about holidays abroad and the traffic light system here.
+The rules for travelling back to the UK depend on the country you’ve been to and where in the UK you arrive.
+Learn more about the new travel rules that come into force on 4 October 2021.

 What tests do I need to take?

 The number of tests, and the type of test you’ll need will depend on the entry requirements of your destination, the country you return to and whether you’re fully vaccinated or not.
 Here, you can find out more about which tests you need to take to travel abroad.

 We’ve also teamed up with Randox Health to make it easier for you to get travelling again by reducing the cost of COVID tests for travel.

 What if the country I’m in/going to changes lists?

 If the country you’re planning on travelling to changes list and you choose not to travel, you won’t be covered to cancel your trip.
 If your holiday provider offers to move your holiday dates we may be able to change your policy dates, this may be at an additional cost.

 If the country you’re currently in changes list and you choose to return home, you won’t be covered for cutting your trip short.
 If the FCDO advice also changes, your travel insurance may be invalidated.

 Any costs you incur due to a change in list, including but not limited to additional testing and hotel quarantine, cannot be claimed on your travel insurance.

 My airline cancelled my flights, what do I do?